AryanPatel930/webpage-assessment/README.md

 ```

 The HuggingFace API token lives only on the Express server.
 The React frontend never touches it — it just calls `/api/chat` on your own server.
 This means the token is never visible in browser DevTools, network requests, or the compiled frontend bundle.

+The Express server loads environment variables from `server/.env` using a path resolved relative to `server/index.js` (not `process.cwd()`), so it works no matter which directory you start the server from.

 ## Setup